GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 - [Terraform](https://www.terraform.io/downloads.html) version 0.13.7 or later
 - [Terraform Provider for GCP](https://github.com/terraform-providers/terraform-provider-google) version 4.61 or later
 - [Terraform Provider for GCP Beta](https://github.com/terraform-providers/terraform-provider-google-beta) version 4.61 or later

+If you also decide to configure the SQL instance you will need the [PostgreSQL CLI](https://wiki.postgresql.org/wiki/PostgreSQL_Clients#psql).

 ### Security Groups